matty-jones/MorphCT/README.md

 * Update MorphCT to use Python 3.X
 * Update MorphCT to use HOOMD 2.X
 * Enhance the Kinetic Monte Carlo simulations to permit full device characterisation (i.e. include exciton generation, multiple carriers, electrical contacts, carrier recombination, separation, and injection, etc.)
-* Remove all instances of the `carrierList` in the main morphology pickle as the carriers are treated separately
 * Consider removing the `chromophoreList` and treat it separately too?
 * Benchmark code and optimise the most commonly-called subroutines

 ### MJ TO DOs ###

-* Merge the generalized branch onto Master when I'm happy everything is working
 * Remove redundant analysis scripts and update readme
 * Find and fix the mystery seg fault caused by ORCA on Kestrel
 * Check which templates we actually use and remove the ones we don't.
-Then update the readme
+Then update the readme.